RAICAM-EU-Project/summit_arm_drone/README.md

 1. Install [Isaac Sim](https://docs.omniverse.nvidia.com/app_isaacsim/app_isaacsim/install_workstation.html#isaac-sim-app-install-workstation) by following the installation instructions provided in the official documentation.

-2. Install [ROS2 Foxy](https://docs.ros.org/en/foxy/Installation.html) by following the installation instructions provided in the official documentation.
+2. Install [ROS2](https://docs.ros.org/) that fits your system by following the installation instructions provided in the official documentation.

 3. Install [nav2](https://navigation.ros.org/getting_started/index.html) by following the installation instructions provided in the official documentation.